ganeshprasad-n/ng-java-app/README.md

 # 4️⃣ Start WildFly server

 # 👉 If installed as a service (systemd)
-sudo systemctl start wildfly
-sudo systemctl status wildfly   # (optional: check if running)
+sudo systemctl restart wildfly sudo systemctl status wildfly     # (optional: check if running)

 # 5️⃣ Open the application in your browser 🎉
 # 👉 Replace <server-ip> with your machine IP (or use localhost if local)